-As was the case in 2013, performance for the 2014 MIP was measured in terms of operating income, working capital efficiency and safety performance.
-These metrics were chosen because the Committee concluded that using operating income and working capital as measures aligns the interests of the executives with those of stockholders and because safety is an overriding value of our company.
-The weightings for the three metrics in 2014 were as follows:
+Performance for the 2016 MIP was measured in terms of EBITDA, free cash flow, personal performance and safety.
+These metrics were chosen because the Committee concluded that using EBITDA and free cash flow as measures align the interests of the executives with those of our stockholders, specific personal performance would reward management for focusing on key individual performance criteria that are only indirectly captured through financial metrics and because safety is an overriding value of our company.
+The weightings for the four metrics in 2016 were as follows: